Grand Park

-Grand Park is a 12 acre park located in the civic center of Los Angeles, California.
+Gloria Molina Grand Park, commonly known as Grand Park, is a 12 acre park located in the civic center of Los Angeles, California.
 First developed in 1966 as the 'Civic Center Mall' with plazas, fountains and a Court of Flags, it is now a part of the larger redevelopment known as the Grand Avenue Project, with its first phase having opened in July 2012.
 Grand Park is part of a joint venture by the city of Los Angeles and Los Angeles County.
-It was designed and built by the Los-Angeles-based multidisciplinary design firm Rios Clementi Hale Studios.
+It was designed and built by the Los-Angeles–based multidisciplinary design firm Rios Clementi Hale Studios.
 Park programming and entertainment, security and upkeep are maintained by the nearby Los Angeles Music Center.

 Grand Park stretches between the Los Angeles City Hall and the Los Angeles Music Center on Grand Avenue.
 It is designed to be pedestrian friendly and connects Bunker Hill to the civic center.
 The park plans include tree-shaded sidewalks, drought-tolerant plants, an interactive fountain plaza, performance lawns and courtyards, plenty of street lights, movable park furniture, and kiosks to encourage the walking and exploration of the area.
 City officials and some visitors have compared Grand Park to other well-established urban parks such as New York's Central Park or San Francisco's Union Square.

 History

 First proposed as a park by landscape architect Charles Mulford Robinson in 1907 inspired by the City Beautiful movement, but was never developed.
 After years of proposing the clustering of Los Angeles County government buildings in one place, the county and city finally accomplished that goal with a centralized park in 1957.
 The park was completed as "Civic Center Mall" in 1966.

 Re-development of Grand Park began in 2010 at a cost of $56 million. $50 million provided by Related Companies, the developer planning the nearby Grand Avenue Project.
 The parks later phase includes a Frank Gehry-designed mixed-use development.
 Due to the Great Recession in the early 2010s, the development was pushed back, commencing construction in 2019.
 Other phases of the project remained stalled, but the park and grand avenue project moved forward thanks to a special agreement between the joint powers authority overseeing the project and its developer.

+On March 21, 2023, supervisor Hilda Solis introduced a motion to rename Grand Park to Gloria Molina Grand Park, honoring supervisor Gloria Molina's contributions for the park's redevelopment after Molina's announcement of terminal cancer.
+It was approved unanimously by the Board of Supervisors the day it was introduced.
+A motion to endorse the renaming passing in the Los Angeles City Council, with Mayor Karen Bass also endorsing it.